McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ```

 {{% notice tip %}}
 If you want to switch the syntax highlightning theme together with your color variant, generate a syntax highlighting stylesheet and configure your installation [according to Hugo's documentation](https://gohugo.io/content-management/syntax-highlighting/), and `@import` this stylesheet in your color variant stylesheet.
 For an example, take a look into `theme-relearn-light.css` and `config.toml` of the exampleSite.
 {{% /notice %}}

+### Roll your own

+If you are not happy with the shipped variants you can either copy one of the shipped files, edit them in a text editor and configure the `themeVariant` parameter in your `config.toml` or just use the [interactive variant generator]({{%relref "basics/generator" %}}).